BigToyBox/BLV-3D-printer-build-log----Manta-M8P---Klipper/README.md

-# The WASP - a BLV COreXY printer build with MantaM8P and Klipper
+# The WASP - a BLV CoreXY printer build with MantaM8P and Klipper

 This is a log of my BLV mgn cube 3d Printer.